Disadvantaged Business Enterprise Program

 To participate in the DBE program, a small business owned and controlled by socially and economically disadvantaged individuals must receive DBE certification from the relevant state through the state Unified Certification Program.

-To be regarded as economically disadvantaged, an individual must have a personal net worth that does not exceed $1.32 million.
-To be seen as a small business, a firm must meet SBA size criteria and must not have average annual gross receipts, over the previous three years, in excess of the DBE size limit.
+To be regarded as economically disadvantaged, an individual must have a personal net worth below the applicable limit.
+To be seen as a small business, a firm must meet U.S. Small Business Administration size criteria and must not have average annual gross receipts over the previous three years for more than the DBE size limit.

 For additional information about the DBE size limit, visit the U.S. Department of Transportation DBE/ACDBE standards page.